 Audio is a tricky business, and figuring out your needs will help to narrow down your choices from thousands to hundreds.
 From there, you apply a budget, and you are in the dozens.
 We’re here to take that down to just Five.

 How will we do this, you ask?
 By doing a bit of a checklist.

 Table of Contents

 In a Rush?
 Here are The Top 3 Headphones for Streamers

 How to Choose the Best Headphones for You:

-It is due to this fact that you can eliminate many of the lower-end options that conform to a consumer-grade standard.
-The use of a DAC allows you to edge into entry-level audiophile headphones that sound amazing by comparison to their inferior counterparts, for not much more than what you would pay for “High-end consumer-grade headphones.”
+It is due to this fact that you can eliminate many of the lower-end options that conform to the lower-quality standard, provided you have an audio interface already.
+You basically have the keys to start your journey into entry-level audiophile headphones that sound amazing compared to their inferior counterparts for not much more than what you would pay for “High-end consumer-grade headphones.”
 In fact, besides the honorable mention, every pair of headphones on this list is under $200.

 Closed-back design –

 Starting off with closed-back headphones, this design is one of the most widely used for “gamer” branded stuff.
 This is because the closed-back design is excellent at canceling out background noise.
 As you might expect, something that makes your gaming experience more isolated also makes it more immersive.

 You will commonly see this sort of design concept marketed as “noise-canceling headphones.”
 This is done because it makes more sense to people who don’t know what closed-back means.